 June 26th 2018

-Who, what, hair: is this new micellar shampoo for you?
+What is a micellar shampoo and is it for you?

-When it comes to skincare staples, micellar water has earned a permanent place in my beauty regime.
-Gentle yet effective, it makes swift work of stubborn eye makeup and serves as a quick yet effective cleanse when I need a helping hand.
-However, can the same apply to the world of hair care, can the same be said too?
+When it comes to skincare staples, micellar water has earned a permanent place in many people’s regimes.
+Gentle yet effective, it makes swift work of stubborn eye makeup and serves as a valuable extra cleanse when you need it too.
+When the tech's applied to the world of hair care, can the same be said too?
 The new wave of micellar shampoos hitting our shores is trying build up a good case for it.